collectors and filters logo

 Welding process (MIG, TIG, flux-core, stick) Fume generation rate and required CFM — flux-core produces significantly more fume than TIG

-Duty cycle (intermittent vs. continuous production) Whether self-cleaning pulse system is required; filter life expectations
+Duty cycle (intermittent vs. continuous production) Whether self-cleaning system is required; filter life expectations

 Work area size Arm reach required — 7′ arm for tight cells, 10′–14′ for larger assemblies